mathisbot/opengl-fps/README.md

 In this case, I chose the C language along with only one very low-level library: SDL2 (in order to use OpenGL).
 This means that rendering methods are close to nil, and that I had to start from scratch (although SDL and OpenGL can take some of the work out of the equation).

-Although the context of the project resembles that of the 1990s, the game's content should resemble a modern FPS with simplified graphics.
-The game should therefore include familiar mechanics.
+Although the context of the project resembles that of the 1990s, the game's content should resemble a modern FPS.
+The game should therefore include familiar mechanics (this won't be 1993's Doom).

 <p align="right">(<a href="#readme-top">Up</a>)</p>